ReVanced/revanced-cli/README.md

 ### 🛠️ Building

-In order to build ReVanced CLI, you can follow the [documentation](/docs).
+To build a ReVanced CLI, you can follow the [documentation](/docs).

 ## 📜 Licence

-ReVanced CLI is licensed under the GPLv3 licence.
-Please see the [licence file](LICENSE) for more information.
+ReVanced CLI is licensed under the GPLv3 license.
+Please see the [license file](LICENSE) for more information.
 [tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify ReVanced CLI as long as you track changes/dates in source files.
-Any modifications to ReVanced CLI must also be made available under the GPL along with build & install instructions.
+Any modifications to ReVanced CLI must also be made available under the GPL, along with build & install instructions.